garybgenett/gary-os/README.md

   | Web browser (Firefox) | Alt-Shift-Ctrl-Enter

 X.Org tries to auto-detect the best resolution for the display.
-If it does not, use the 'xrandr' utility to change it.
-If preferred, the 'arandr' graphical utility is available on [Rootfs].
+If it does not, use the `xrandr` utility to change it.
+If preferred, the `arandr` graphical utility is available on [Rootfs].

   ```